pokt-network/pocket-core/CONTRIBUTING.md

 - Code must adhere to the official Go formatting guidelines (i.e. uses [gofmt](https://golang.org/cmd/gofmt)).
 - Code must be documented adhering to the official Go commentary guidelines.
-- Pull requests need to be based on and opened against the `staging` branch.

 ### Quality Assurance